-Your Covered Benefits are described in this Handbook, the Schedule of Benefits, the Prescription Drug Brochure and any riders or amendments to those documents.
-Covered Benefits must be provided or arranged by your PCP, except as described in section I.D.1.
+Your Covered Benefits described in this Handbook, the Schedule of Benefits, the Prescription Drug Brochure and any riders or amendments to those documents.
+Services under the Plan must be provided or arranged by your PCP, except as described in section I.D.1.
 Your PCP Manages Your Health Care.